 7. Smoked Paprika Aioli: Here’s a pro tip: When shopping for paprika, go for a spice labeled “smoked paprika” or “sweet paprika.”
 Plain-old paprika tends to be a lot less flavorful.
 In the case of THIS recipe, though, you’ll combine smoked paprika with a bit of cumin to achieve a rich, spicy flavor. (via Fountain Avenue Kitchen)

-8. Chipotle Lime Aioli: We’ve already covered aioli with lime AND aioli with chipotle peppers — but this recipe combines the two flavors to take aioli to a whole new level.
+8. Chipotle Lime Aioli: We’ve already covered aioli with lime AND aioli with chipotle peppers — but this recipe combines the two flavors.
 Bonus points for serving these with healthy and delicious sweet potato fries. (via Joyful Healthy Eats)

 9. Lemon-Dill Aioli Sauce: Not so much into the peppery, spicy sauces?
 Keep things light and fresh with this lemon and dill-flavored creation.
 Pro tip: Be sure to bring your egg yolks to room temperature, or you may have some trouble getting them to mix with the rest of the sauce. (via Savor the Best)